Jakarta governor Ahok cries on first day of landmark blasphemy trial

 "We want him freed.
 We are here to give him moral support," Cepu Suprianto said.

-Asked if Ahok will get a fair trial, Suprianto said, "We can't intervene and we'll have to follow the legal process".
+Asked if Ahok will get a fair trial, Suprianto said: "We can't intervene and we'll have to follow the legal process."

 Ahok conviction likely: expert